-(9) To overcome hostile newspapers in the District, "Letters to the Editor" were used extensively.
+- (9) To overcome hostile newspapers in the District, "Letters to the Editor" were used extensively.
 Key people would suggest the type of letter needed, make the contact, and letters would come into editors from all over the District.
-Feature stories were discussed with friendly editors, who were most cooperative.

-(10) To wind up the campaign a four-page tabloid to present our position was inserted widely in local newspapers.
-160,000 of these inserts could be circulated at an average cost of 1¢ apiece.

-(11) Throughout the campaign, (WATS) telephone service was used to establish rapid contact with County chairmen and key workers.
-During the final day it was used to contact those responsible for turning out the Republican vote.
-(12) Following the campaign, thank-you letters, 100's and 1000's in our case were mailed.
-You cannot ask anyone to give their all one day and forget about them the next.
+Feature stories were discussed with friendly editors, who were most cooperative. - (10) To wind up the campaign a four-page tabloid to present our position was inserted widely in local newspapers.
+160, 000 of these inserts could be circulated at an average cost of 1¢ apiece. - (11) Throughout the campaign, (WATS) telephone service was used to establish rapid contact with county chairmen and key workers.
+During the final day it was used to contact those responsible for turning out the Republican vote. - (12) Following the campaign, thank-you letters, 100's and 1000's in our case, were mailed.
+You cannot ask anyone to give their all one day and forget asked them thenext.

-Without a doubt though, with organized and sustained effort a race which had been billed to be very close was won by approximately 21,000 votes.
+without a doubt though, with organized and sustained

+effort, a race which had been billed to be very close was won by approximately 21,000 votes.
+I heave of soul organizations and mustaked state

-Earlier, my colleague, Paul Findley, discussed what an effective District organization can do for the candidate.
-It might be well to consider what the candidate can do for the District organization -- particularly if he happens to be an incumbent Congress-
+This, then, is what an effective District organization can do for the candidate.
+It might be well to consider what the candidate can do for the District organization--particularly if he happens to be an incumbent Congressman.

-It is my belief politis documentas from the conteduints at the Dolg And hes Diversity of Kanisasterested in good LL) http://dolearchives.ku.edu 60 government working together as candidates and supporters.
+It is my belief politics is a partnership--a group of persons interested in good government working together as candidates and supporters.
 Most candidates are elected because of your unselfish assistance, but elections should not dissolve the partnership.
-This partnership is a two-way street, and if it is kept open, the District organization 2 AP can be a vital force in politics the year-round.
-The Congressman can play an important role in strengthening the organization by extending courtesies to visiting constituents -- he will encourage them to visit the House and Senate -- discuss problems in the District -- listen to suggestions, make hotel reservations, airline reservations to name just a few.
-As an example, last year in one of our difficult areas, Washington tours were arranged through a district newspaper.
-Approximately 600 persons participated in these tours.
+This partnership is a two-way street, and if it is kept open, the District organization can be a vital force in politics the year-round.
+The Congressman can play an important role in strengthening the organization by extending courtesies to visiting constituents -- he will encourage them to visit the House and Senate--discuss problems in the District--listen to suggestions, make hotel reservations, airline reservations to name just a few.
+As an example, last year in one of our difficult areas, Washington tours were arranged through a District newspaper.
+Approximately 1200 persons participated in these tours.
 I visited with these groups, members of our staff guided them on tours of the Capitol, pictures were taken, autographed, and mailed to every visitor and his or her local newspaper.

-Republican leaders in all districts can aid the party and the Congressman by notifying him of persons planning to visit Washington.
+Republican leaders in all Districts can aid the party and the Congressman by notifying him of persons planning to visit Washington.
 This will alert him to invite these persons to his office, prepare passes for the House and Senate, arrange a Congressional White House tour, etc. Often constituents with special interests or problems will want interviews with officials in various agencies.
 These interviews can be arranged in advance through Congressional offices.
-The point is, that if constituents leave Washington with the impression their Representative does "have time", they may be more inclined not only to actively support him, but also his Party.
+The point is that if constituents leave Washington with the impression their representatives do "have time," they may be more inclined not only to actively support him, but also his party.
 These "little things" indirectly strengthen the organization.

-Congressmen, daily receive a great deal of constituent mail.
+Congressmen daily receive a great deal of constituent mail.
 Suggestions and opinions about pending legislation, requests from young people, organizations who request flags flown over the Capitol, special problems that can often be resolved through the Congressman.
 A conscientious Congressman encourages continued interest by attending to these requests, and this again, can indirectly strengthen the organization.